 5 Main Components of Back-end Development:

-User Authentication: Verify your identity with authentication methods like password (i.e. you need the right key to unlock the door)
+- User Authentication: Verify your identity with authentication methods like a password (i.e. you need the right key to unlock the door)

-Security: Process user inputs and internal procedures in a secure manner where others cannot tamper with (i.e. banks will conduct internal audits when you transfer money online)
+- Security: Process user inputs and internal procedures in a secure manner that others cannot tamper with (i.e. banks will conduct internal audits when you transfer money online)

 Front-end Development has hidden these API calls through user interfaces to enhance user experiences.
 So, most users don’t know what goes on behind visible web pages, and they don’t need to know.